SmartPack/SmartPack.github.io/pages/spkm.md

 <h3 style="color: blue">How-to</h3>

-<p>Download and manually install the latest version of app from the below link.</p>
+<p>Get It from Play-store or Download and manually install the latest version of app from the download section.</p>

 <p>(<i>for more information, visit support page at <a href="https://forum.xda-developers.com/android/apps-games/app-smartpack-kernel-manager-t3854717" target="_blank">xda-developers.com</a></i>)</p>